Headshot with blurred background.png

 what can I offer you?

 Ask me to create a new talk or workshop if what you’re looking for isn’t here!
-Some of these were created for the organisations listed below, but most for my own Fictionfire programme of workshops, day courses and retreats during the past fifteen years.
+Some of these were created for the organisations listed below, but most for my own Fictionfire programme of workshops, day courses and retreats during the past seventeen years.

 Here are some ideas for you!